-In the case of the Transaction, title to the assets is transferred by means of assignments from Dutch entities to a Luxembourg entity.
+In the case of the Transaction, title to the assets is transferred by means of assignments from a Dutch entity to a Dutch SPV.

-The legal opinions from NautaDutilh confirmed that the assignment from the Seller to the Issuer meets the definition of "true sale" outlined above.
+The legal opinion from the Transaction Counsel confirmed that the assignment from the Seller to the Issuer meets the definition of "true sale" outlined above.